caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

     }
 }
 ```

-Note that now we have defined constructors explicitly, the compiler no longer inserts an implicit constructor, so if any code was calling the parameterless constructor it will now be broken.

 There are various things that can be done with constructor parameters, such as giving them default values or calling them by name, which also apply to method parameters and are described below under "Methods".